floriancapelle/jquery-flex-modal/README.md

 modalOptions.closeOnOverlayClick | boolean | true | close this modal when its overlay was clicked modalOptions.closeOnEscKey | boolean | true | close this modal when the escape key was pressed

+### Events

+jQuery events on the modals will be fired when:
+- 'close.flexModal' = a modal is closing/hiding
+- 'open.flexModal' = a modal is opening/showing

 ## License

 [MIT License](https://github.com/floriancapelle/jquery-flex-modal/blob/master/LICENSE)